denoxified-dot/stellar-focus/README.md

 # Stellar Focus

-A study timer that sits in front of a starfield.
-You hit start, it counts up while you work, and when you stop a little spiral galaxy spins up in the background.
-That's pretty much it.
+A study timer that takes place in the universe.
+Basically, you hit start, it counts up while you work, and when you stop a little spiral galaxy spins up in the background.
+The longer you spend studying, the bigger the galaxy is and the more of the universe you can traverse.

-I kept getting distracted by my normal timer apps, so I made something I'd actually want to leave open on a second monitor.
+I kept getting distracted by my normal timer apps, and with my awe for the universe I wanted to create something new and bold.
+It's like an app you can leave on your monitor or computer when studying, and it will all pay off once you're done.

 ## Running it